American Airlines systemwide upgrades (SWUs)

 Applying an SWU

 You can apply an SWU to your reservation on aa.com, through the AA app, or by calling AAdvantage reservations.
 SWUs can be applied at the time of booking or added to an existing reservation at any time before departure.
-There is no deadline for applying, but earlier is better for waitlist positioning.
+There is no deadline for applying, and request time is only the final tiebreaker: the waitlist sorts by status tier, then certificate upgrades ahead of complimentary requests, then your rolling 12-month Loyalty Point total.

 Instant confirmation vs. waitlist

 When you apply an SWU, one of two things happens.
-If C class (for business upgrades) or A class (for first class upgrades) inventory is available at that moment, the upgrade confirms immediately and your seat is changed to the premium cabin.
+If upgrade inventory is available at that moment, the upgrade confirms immediately and your seat is changed to the premium cabin.
 If upgrade inventory is not available, the SWU is placed on the waitlist.
 It will automatically clear if and when space opens, based on priority rules.
+For the ordering, the per-tier processing windows, and what changes once the flight passes into airport control, see how the American Airlines upgrade list works.

 Multi-segment itineraries